The MT8 Pro from Magura is the German brand’s lighter-weight cross-country and trail brake.

 Magura’s brakes feature a flip-flop lever body, which can be mounted on either side of the bar.
 This means each brake comes with a long hose, ready to be cut to the bike’s requirements.

-The brake levers feature a tool-free lever reach-adjustment, but no bite-point adjustment.
+The brake levers feature a tool-free lever-reach adjustment, but no bite-point adjustment.
 The levers come stock as Magura’s one-finger HC aluminium lever blade, but there are a number of aftermarket options should you wish to try a different lever shape.

-This lever is fairly contorted along its length, as the lever body extends quite far from the bar.
+This lever is fairly contorted along its length, because the lever body extends quite far from the bar.
 At the end of the lever is a nubbin, which keeps your fingers in place, and the lever’s peened texture adds finger (or glove) grip.

 The lever attaches to the bar via a split clamp, held by a pair of wide-pitched T25 bolts.
 They screw directly into Magura’s ‘Carbotecture’ lever body, a composite infused with carbon strands, claimed to be tough and durable.